rfv406406/parkingabc/README.md

 ### Parking Demo

-If you arrive at the parking lot, use this way to start parking.
+If you arrive at the parking lot, follow the steps to start parking.

 <p align="center">
   <img src="readmefile/parking demo.gif" alt="Parking Demo" width="40%"/>